Skip to content

 Async resource wrapper with Signals for data, error, and loading.

 Use reload() to (re)fetch, cancel() to cancel the in-flight request.
+Optionally accepts a source getter; when the source signal changes the resource automatically refetches.

 Signal